-The lift is available for private passage 7 days a week from 10th March to 6th November 2016.
-Passage times vary depending on the peak & off-peak schedules.
-Download the leaflet below with the full year's passage times or alternatively, telephone the Bookings Office for more information: 01606 786 777
+The lift is available for private passage seven days a week from 10 March to 6 November 2016.
+Passage times vary depending on the peak and off-peak schedules.
+Download our leaflet for boaters travelling through the lift, which lists the full year's passage times or call our bookings office for more information: 01606 786 777

-The lift is closed for maintenance every Thursday morning thus passage is not available until 11:30(down)/12:15(up).
+Please note: the lift is closed for maintenance every Thursday morning so passage is not available until 11:30(down)/12:15(up).
 Subject to change.

 £20 single narrow beam (<7ft wide)

 Charges and restrictions will vary depending on your licence:

 - Canal & River Trust 'Canal & River' long term licence holders - 3, 6, or 12 month licence.

 Free of charge if turning up on spec, on site on the day and taking the next available slot.
 Administration charges apply

 - Canal & River Trust 'Rivers Only' long term licence holders - 3, 6, or 12 month licence

 Need to upgrade their licence to a 'Canal & River' licence for the duration of their cruise on the canal but are entitled to a 50% discount using a short term licence.
 (Short term licence upgrade must be in place before passage).
 Free of charge if turning up on spec, on site on the day and taking the next available slot.
 Administration charges apply